LINEAGE

 Roy Eugene Davis

 Mr. Davis lovingly and fondly shared stories about his time with Paramahansa Yogananda.
-They were often the main content of his talks while presenting at Center for Spiritual Awareness retreats.
-As mentioned previously, the book Paramahansa Yogananda: As I Knew Him by Roy Eugene Davis contains all the essential stories of Mr. Davis’ time with Yogananda.
+They were often the main content of his talks while presenting at the Center for Spiritual Awareness retreats.
+As mentioned previously, the book Paramahansa Yogananda: As I Knew Him by Roy Eugene Davis contains all the essential stories of Mr. Davis’s time with Yogananda.

 The Kriya Yoga Podcast about Roy Eugene Davis –